DengYuelin/object_detection_profiling/cpp_instructions.md

 > **TASKS:**
 >
 > 1. Read through the code, explore using different template matching [methods](https://docs.opencv.org/3.4/df/dfb/group__imgproc__object.html#ga3a7850640f1fe1f58fe91a2d7583695d) and thresholds, also try detecting different [objects](examples/templates).
-Identify a [method + threshold] combination for each "block". (brick, empty, hard, and usdestructible block)
+Identify and report a [method + threshold] combination for each "block". (brick, empty, hard, and usdestructible block)
 > 2. Based on your observations thus far, forecast how the execution time is affected by the number of objects depicted in the source figure.
-Additionally, predict on how the variety of object types to be identified might influence the execution time.
+Additionally, predict on how the variety of object types to be identified might influence the total execution time.

 #### WCET analysis of template matching